Policy and Procedure Name:

 The ERT may occur virtually or in

-person, and the members will indicate their rejection, authorization, clarification
+person, and the members will indicate their rejection, authorization,

-or corrections of any proposed settlement within
+clarification or corrections of any proposed settlement within seven (7) days

-provided within a reasonable period of time not to exceed five (5) days.
+reasonable period of time not to exceed five (5) days.

 g.